kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ## Time and data

-A TimeSeries in its simplest form contains a time vector and at least one data series.
+A TimeSeries in its simplest form contains a time attribute and at least one data series.
 For example:

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk
 import numpy as np
 import matplotlib.pyplot as plt

 ts = ktk.TimeSeries()                     # Create an empty TimeSeries
 ts.time = np.arange(0, 10, 0.1)           # Assign time